AwakenZombie42/CODE_VS/CO50P/Final_Project/README.md

 #### Video Demo: <URL HERE>
 #### Description:

-This project is a simple **Expense Tracker** application that allows users to **record, view, and calculate their total expenses**.
+This project is a simple **Expense Tracker** application that allows users to **Add , record, view, and calculate their total expenses**.
 It helps users manage their spending efficiently by keeping a log of all their expenses.

 ### **Features:**
 1. **Add Expenses**: Users can input a description and amount for each expense.